AdamKinnell/aws-lambda-poc/README.md

 You may delete the `dev` and `prod` CloudFormation stacks in `ap-southeast-2` to remove all resources deployed by the pipeline.

+## Usage
+The `serverless deploy (*)` step of the CD pipeline in GitHub actions will display the endpoint of the deployed application. e.g. https://cy592jwa81.execute-api.ap-southeast-2.amazonaws.com/dev/hello.

+You can access the endpoint though any web browser.

 ## Monitoring
 Once the application is deployed, you can assign IAM users access to monitor the application by adding them to the `aws-node-project-(dev|prod)-HelloOperators-*` user group which is automatically provisioned.